-For 2023, the compensation program for our named executive officers consisted of base salary, cash incentive compensation and equity incentive compensation delivered in the form of RSUs and stock options.
+For 2023, the compensation program for our named executive officers consisted of base salary, cash incentive compensation, and equity incentive compensation delivered in the form of RSUs and stock options.

-(2) Non-Equity Incentive Plan Compensation reflected in the table above consists of the Feature Complete Bonus, paid in April 2023, and the 2023 Cash Bonus, approved in March 2024 and paid on or around April 5, 2024.
+(2) Non-Equity Incentive Plan Compensation reflected in the table above consists of the Feature Complete Bonus, paid in April 2023, and the 2023 Cash Bonus, approved in March 2024 and expected to be paid in April 2024.